AbhishekRaval/Server-Rendered-Memory-Game/README.md

 # Memory Game Rules

-Build a pair-of-tiles memory matching game with the following properties:
+Built a pair-of-tiles memory matching game with the following properties:

-Start from the starter code.
-Use React to display and update the game board.
+Uses React to display and update the game board.

-The state of the game should be a single value in the root React component.
+The state of the game is a single value in the root React component.

-You should primarily need to create and edit JavaScript source files in assets/js, with some possible changes in assets/css.
-Your game should display a 4x4 grid of tiles.
+Game displays a 4x4 grid of tiles, but can the grid size can be customized by changing height width in react component.

-Each tile should have an associated value: A letter in the range A-H.
+Each tile have an associated value: A letter in the range A-H.

-Each letter value should be associated with exactly two tiles.
+Each letter value would be associated with exactly two tiles.

 Initially, the letters associated with the tiles are hidden.

-Clicking on a tile should expose it's associated letter.
+Clicking on a tile exposes it's associated letter.

 Clicking on a second tile is a guess that it matches the value of the first tile.

-Guessing should expose the value of the second tile, and then:
+Guessing would expose the value of the second tile, and then:

-If the two tiles match, then both tiles should be marked completed.
+  If the two tiles match, then both tiles would be marked completed.

-If the two tiles don't match, the values should be hidden again after a delay (one second is a good delay; clicks during the delay should either be ignored or should skip the remainder of the delay)
+  If the two tiles don't match, the values would be hidden again after a delay (one second is a good delay; clicks during the delay       should either be ignored or should skip the remainder of the delay)

-Once the guess is resolved, no non-completed tile values should be exposed, and the user can click another first tile to guess about.
+Once the guess is resolved, no non-completed tile values would be exposed, and the user can click another first tile to guess about.

-The number of clicks to match all the pairs (complete all the tiles) should be tracked.
+The number of clicks to match all the pairs (complete all the tiles) would be tracked.
 Less clicks is a better score at the game.

-There should be a mechanism (e.g. a button) to restart the game at any time.
+There is a mechanism (e.g. a button) to restart the game at any time.

 ## Development Instructions